Why join the Virtual Adventure?

 Here is some brief information to send out to parents to notify them about your class participation in the program, along with the website link so they can find out more details and notify you if they have any concerns about their child taking part.

-"Our class will be participating in the Zespri Young and Healthy Virtual Adventure, an interactive and fun way to support student’s wellbeing.
+"Our class will be participating in the Virtual Adventure, an interactive and fun way to support student wellbeing.
 It’s an inclusive program that moves our class team 'virtually' around the globe guided by ASICS Ambassadors Ardie Savea, Kane Williamson and Ameliaranne Ekenasio, as they focus on a range of health-related elements in the real one.
 This includes things like movement, sleep, hydration, swapping screen time for other activities, and healthy eating.

 For more about the event and how you can support your child and get involved please go to www.youngandhealthy.org.nz".